Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 Step 1 – Use a spoon or a small offset spatula to spread a generous layer of the ricotta mixture on each crostini.

-Step 2 – Top the ricotta mixture with one tablespoon of the cranberry mixture.
+Step 2 – Top the ricotta mixture with about one tablespoon of the cranberry mixture.

-Step 3 – Remove fresh thyme leaves from the stem for a garnish.
+Step 3 – Remove the fresh thyme leaves from the stems for garnish.
 Also, have flaky sea salt on hand.
 (One of my favorite brands is Maldon.)
-I love having fresh herbs available for cooking.
+I love having fresh herbs in our garden available for cooking.
 Thyme is a hardy perennial herb that we use year-round.

-Step 4 – Sprinkle a little of the chopped thyme leaves and a pinch of salt on each crostini.
+Step 4 – Sprinkle a little chopped thyme leaves and a pinch of salt over each crostini.

 Step 5 – Now you’re ready to serve your Cranberry and Ricotta Crostini Appetizer.
-Select a pretty tray or platter that shows off the pretty red color of the cranberries.
+Select a pretty tray or platter that showcases the red color of the cranberries.
 I had this oblong tray that worked well.

-Finally, I set the tray of crostini on the Halloween tablescape.
+Set your tray of crostini on the table.

 What Equipment Do You Need to Make this Appetizer?